Harper Estuary

 Harper Estuary is a small but significant estuary on Kitsap County’s south-eastern shore.
 The estuary has important value for fish and wildlife, Tribal treaty resources, recreation, and local history.
 The Harper Estuary Restoration Project aims to re-establish tidal influence and estuarine habitat.

-Harper Estuary Update December 2024 - Harper Estuary Project Update
+Update December 2025 - Harper Estuary Project Update

-The final design includes refined stormwater treatment as well as pedestrian access and small watercraft hand launch on the northeast side of the bridge.
+The final design includes refined stormwater treatment, pedestrian access, and a small watercraft hand launch on the northeast side of the bridge.

 Community Outreach